nxskok/pasias/docs/23-mds.md

 Extra: You can even get the letter names from the thing I called `d`, but I can't remember how, so I have to cheat.
 I said that `d` has a "print method"
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The way that a multicoloured function  like *print* works is that when you ask to show something,  like *d*, R first looks to see what kind of thing you want to show (by calling *class*), and determines that it is a *dist* object.
+\marginnote{The way that a multicoloured function  like *print* works is that when you ask to show something,  like *d*, R first looks to see what kind of thing you want to show (by calling *class*), and determines that it is a *dist* object.
 Then it looks to see if there is a function called *print.dist* (there is), and if there is, it calls that (to produce that nice display).
 If there isn't, it calls *print.default*, which just displays its input without doing anything special.
-This is why printing the output from an *lm* looks very different from printing a data frame: the first calls *print.lm* and the second calls *print.data.frame*, or *print.tbl-df* for a tibble.</span>
-that controls how it looks:
+This is why printing the output from an *lm* looks very different from printing a data frame: the first calls *print.lm* and the second calls *print.data.frame*, or *print.tbl-df* for a tibble.} that controls how it looks: